dronir/MCJulia/README.md

 The algorithm is implemented through the `Sampler` type.
 It keeps track of the sampled function and some optional parameters, and stores the chain of samples and other sampling output.

-See the `test.jl` file for a simple example with detailed comments.
+See the `examples` directory for some example programs.

 ## Constructors